multiversx/mx-chain-go/cmd/sovereignNode/CLI.md

 # Node CLI

-The **MultiversX Node** exposes the following Command Line Interface:
+The **MultiversX Sovereign Node** exposes the following Command Line Interface:

 ```
-$ node --help
+$ sovereignNode --help

 NAME:
-   MultiversX Node CLI App - This is the entry point for starting a new MultiversX node - the app will start after the genesis timestamp
+   MultiversX Sovereign Node CLI App - This is the entry point for starting a new MultiversX sovereign node - the app will start after the genesis timestamp
 USAGE:
-   node [global options]
+   sovereignNode [global options]

 AUTHOR:
    The MultiversX Team <contact@multiversx.com>